dtinblack/dtinblack.github.io/_posts/2018-08-26-shipping-forecast.md

   background:
 ---

 The [Shipping Forecast](https://www.bbc.co.uk/programmes/b006qfvv) with its steady and clear voice takes our imagination out to a ship that is clinging onto a cold grey sea.
-On board a captain is carefully listening to the information and looking out to the horizon weighs up their next decision.

 <div class="quotewrapper">
 <p><i>